paypal/paypal-android/v2_MIGRATION_GUIDE.md

 - In `v2` the host application is responsible for calling `CardClient#completeAuthChallenge()` to attempt completion of an auth challenge.
 - The goal of this change is to make the SDK less opinionated and give host applications more control over the auth challenge user experience.

+### Migration from Listener Patern to Result Types

+- In `v1` the SDK would notify the host application of success, failure, etc. events using a registered listener
+- In `v2` the host application will receive a sealed class `Result` type in response to each method invocation
+- The goal of this change is to prevent having to retain listener references and to make auth challenge presentation more explicit
+- Sealed class result types also have the added benefit of explicitly calling out all possible outcomes of a related method inovcation

 </details>

 ## PayPal Web Payments